 * Backing board - slightly larger then paper size (foam board, gatorboard, chipboard, drawing board)

-* Sanded pastel paper scraps for color studies.
-Bring few, smallish sizes around 4x6”
+* Sanded pastel paper scraps for quick color studies.
+Smallish sizes around 4x6” or 5x7" work great.

 * Small Sketchpad for thumbnail sketching